-Master cylinder rebuild kits are available for all bore sizes (see ordering information on the next page) and should be rebuilt periodically (reference Figure 4, page 4).
+Master cylinder rebuild kits are available for all bore sizes (see ordering information, below) and should be rebuilt periodically (reference Figure 4, the exploded diagram on the back of this sheet).
 Always inspect master cylinders before and after every race for damage or leakage.
 When rebuilding master cylinders, take care not to damage piston seals.
 Test master cylinder before usage.
-Use Wilwood Hi-Temp° 570 or EXP 600 Plus brake fluid as a lubricant when assembling.
+Use Wilwood Hi-Temp° 570 brake fluid as a lubricant when assembling.